 The Difference between Ping Pong and Table Tennis

 Ping pong and table tennis are almost the same game.
 No significant differences exist.
 The main difference between ping pong and table tennis is that table tennis is more competitive and serious than ping pong.
 People compete in clubs, leagues, tournaments, and cup competitions all over the world.
 Similarly, table tennis is recognized in world championships as a competitive game.

-Ping pong on the other hand, though played like table tennis, is played in a social or informal way.
+On the other hand, Ping pong, though played like table tennis, is played socially or informally.
 Though this difference may be disagreeable, the term ping pong is often used when playing for recreation rather than career purposes.
 Due to trademark issues, the ITTF adopted the use of Table tennis to refer to the sport.

 The second difference is in service.
 When playing table tennis, the ball is thrown from an open hand more than 6 inches upward.
 It hits the table’s baseline from behind.
 However, in the less formal ping pong games, the ball may hit directly from the hand or after a bounce on the table tennis table.

 Concerning scoring, TT games reach up to 11 points, and players serve twice a time.
 In ping-pong games, they follow the conventional 21-point format, and each player serves five times in an alternating manner.

 Another difference between the two is found the type of equipment used.
 In TT, various equipment such as pips in and out rubber are used.
-You can use any type of TT equipment such as a customized paddle.
+You can use any TT equipment, such as a customized paddle.
 However, in ping pong, you only use a single type of equipment.
 That is blue sandpaper bats.
 In other words, every player in ping pong uses similar equipment.

 The playing style in the two sports is also different.
 The sandpaper used in ping pong offers slow to medium spin and speed.
 But, TT allows a faster pace as well as increased spin.
 TT has both OFF and DEF playing styles, while PP can allow both styles in one game.